Mr I. Mohammed – Head of History

 - Each student will have a supervisor that will guide them through the process.

-- The investigation must include evidence of using primary and secondary sources, but the bulk of marks will be for reaching substantiated judgements.
+- The investigation must include evidence of using primary and secondary sources, but the bulk of marks will be for analysis, evaluation and reaching substantiated judgements.

 How you will learn